Seven steps to become a global citizen

 We live in an interconnected world, with a growing focus on becoming more globally-minded.

-Many organisations and universities refer to this phenomenon as enhancing “global citizenship,” or creating “global citizens,” and encourage a variety of international activities.
+Many organisations and universities refer to this phenomenon as enhancing “global citizenship”, or creating “global citizens”, and encourage a variety of international activities.

 What is a global citizen?